The Alternative 'Russia Scandal'

 This episode raises the familiar scenario of overlap between the Clinton's private dealings and public actions, and the potential for conflicts of interest.
 Yet a number of Clinton critics and news organizations have looked into the matter and have not presented evidence of wrongdoing.

-As The New York Times concluded in its 2015 story:
+As the Times concluded in its 2015 story:

 "Whether the donations played any role in the approval of the uranium deal is unknown.
 But the episode underscores the special ethical challenges presented by the Clinton Foundation."